 The main problem with caffeine is that it causes the synapses in the brain to ‘fire off’.
 In the immediate moment this helps alertness, hence the ability to wake up better after a morning brew.
 But it also dehydrates you and raises blood pressure.
 That article goes on to say that coffee can catch you in a vicious cycle – drinking a lot actually makes you

-Coffee and Chronic Fatigue
+Coffee and Fibromyalgia with Chronic Fatigue

 So we come to the crux of my problem.
 Fighting pain all the time is very tiring and demoralising.
 It can leave you drained.
 So I use coffee to wake me up, but the facts actually say that I shouldn’t.
 If Fibromyalgia and Chronic Fatigue are already linked, then consuming any substance which makes that worse should simply be avoided.

 The reason having too many cups of Joe can leave you drained is that if you use a chemical, caffeine, to cause your brain synapses to fire too much and they ‘fizz out’ (technical biological term, there).
 Ironically, too much coffee can lead to insomnia (which for Fibro people can be Painsomnia) and indeed, headaches (because we just don’t get enough pain with a Chronic Illness)!

 A recent complication I came across is that I may have to address the possibility that my Fibro-riddled body may have a reaction to gluten.
 I am discovering that gluten is in everything and acts like an addictive poison.
 On top of the likelihood that gluten is exacerbating my pain levels, is that coffee can behave like gluten (as, apparently do other foods).

 So the likelihood is that some foods have been doing me harm – from breakfast food, to my enjoyment of pizza, to my preference for beer as an alcoholic drink.
 But worse, if a drink like coffee behaves like gluten then I’m well and truly stuffed.